RUAN0007/rCore-Tutorial-Book-v3/source/chapter0/1what-is-os.rst

    .. **历史的缩影 -- 泥盆纪“邓氏鱼”操作系统 -- BatchOS**

-   **Microcosm of History -- the Devonian "Deng's fish" operating system -- BatchOS**
+   **Microcosm of History -- the Devonian "Dunkleosteus" operating system -- BatchOS**

    You can see the "Dunkleosteus" operating system -- BatchOS in :ref:`Chapter 2 of this book<link-chapter2>`.
 Although only one application can be loaded and run at a time, BatchOS allows the applications and operating system to be connected through the hardware isolation mechanism.
 Isolation strengthens system security and improves execution efficiency to a certain extent.